Cook smarter

 • If it smells strongly alcoholic or vinegary, it's over-fermented

-• Not rising: Room too cold, yeast inactive, or insufficient time
+Cause: Room too cold, yeast inactive, or water was too hot (killed yeast).

 How to make biga